 Players are as ambitious about winning in the gaming arena as they are with the content they produce for millions of spectators.
 What’s more, the variety of video channels in existence has increased significantly, creating real opportunities for players to reach gamers the world over and build communities.
 Live streaming and delivering videos via social networks and handheld devices have also accelerated access to video content.
 The omnipresence of video content has also invaded TV screens, in the process forcing traditional TV broadcast content into the passenger seat as it makes way for digital video being hosted on the TV screen.

 Even though consumerism has always evolved, it has rarely, if ever, been a case of sudden revolution.
 Consumers on the younger end of the spectrum, and even some older gamers, no longer exist in a bubble.
-Content creation and sharing is part and parcel of the gaming experience with many an hour being spent consuming or producing video content.
+Content creation and sharing are part and parcel of the gaming experience, with many an hour being spent consuming or producing video content.

-The dynamics of gaming have changed from a developer-focused creation to a co-creation of the gaming experience in which the input of influential gamers is paramount and the entertainment in gaming is driven by consumer content.
-Testament to the significance of consumer-to-consumer entertainment is the number of platforms that now cater specifically for gaming content, such as Twitch and YouTube Gaming.
+The dynamics of gaming have changed from a developer-focused creation to a co-creation of the gaming experience in which the input of influential gamers is paramount, and the entertainment in gaming is driven by consumer content.
+Testament to the significance of consumer-to-consumer entertainment is the number of platforms that now cater specifically to gaming content, such as Twitch and YouTube Gaming.

 Established franchise gaming titles have recognized the incredible appeal of handheld devices such as smartphones.
 While not a complete departure from console gaming, big franchise titles, such as Call of Duty, now offer equivalents for mobile phones.
 In most cases, the direction taken is one that seeks to replicate the big-screen experience on mobile screens.